maxgallo/talk-you-dont-know-mobx-state-tree/presentation.md

 <br/>

 - You could use it for both **Actions** and **Views**
-- You need to be carefull about circular dependencies
+- Carefull about circular dependencies

 ![left fit](assets/codeExamples/communicationInjection/carbon.png)